Module 11, Part 2: Error Handling with Exceptions#

 make the field

-, andprovide a
+private, andprovide a

-getter method that returns the current value of the field, andprovide a
+publicgetter method that returns the current value of the field, andprovide a

-setter method that updates the value of the field, after performing some correctness checks (and executing other code, if needed).
+publicsetter method that updates the value of the field, after performing some correctness checks (and executing other code, if needed).
 If the setter method is called with an incorrect argument, then the setter can immediately throw an exception, so the presence and position of the bug is clearly evident and can be fixed more easily.

 This idea is illustrated in Example 70 below.

-(Validating serial codes)
+Example 70 (Validating serial codes)

 Let us consider again the code for the office supplies shop in